 Symptoms of UC include feeling tired, fever, weight loss, urgent need to have a bowel movement, nausea, anemia and loss of appetite.
 These symptoms may disappear for weeks or years and can range from mild to severe.

 Treatments for UC aim to keep people in remission.
 Medications include corticosteroids, immunomodulators and biologic therapies.
-If UC becomes severe and causes other problems such as cancer, bleeding or lack of improvement after medication, a surgeon may recommend removing the large intestine and rectum.
+If UC becomes severe and causes other problems such as colon cancer, bleeding or lack of improvement after medication, a surgeon may recommend removing the large intestine and rectum.

 Irritable Bowel Syndrome